laws-africa/laws-africa.github.io/README.md

   sorted newest first.
 - `site.people`: entries from `data/people.yml`, sorted by `position`.
 - `site.data`: shared data loaded from files in `data/`.
-JSON and YAML files are exposed by filename, so `data/commons.json` is available as `site.data.commons`.
+JSON and YAML files are exposed by filename, so `data/people.yml` is available as `site.data.people`.

 Items in `articles`, `site.publications`, and `site.case_studies` are built from each file's front matter.
 Common fields include `title`, `url`, `save_as`,